powsybl/powsybl-tutorials/metrix/src/main/README.md

      }
     }

+- Change simulation mode to \"OPF\", resume parades, and run the calculation

+- Observe the actions taken by Metrix and the associated cost of redispatching

+NB: the SE_G group has a Pmax of 600MW.

 #### Results and Analysis:

-By launching the OPF calculation with the previous parades and the groups in preventive, we can clearly see that Metrix used the parades in priority on the curative and makes it possible to solve the constraints in N-k.
-For the deviations in N observed at the 4C action, he is forced to use the preventive groups (because parades cannot act in N).
-There are so redispatching on the 3rd time step; Metrix chooses to lower the unit to SO which delivers on the structure under stress and mount the one to SE which is on the same post as the load.
-He rides it up to its Pmax but must then pick up the group on the station
-N. The cost of redispatching is equal to the volumes called multiplied by their costs.
+By running the OPF calculation with the previous parades and the groups in preventive, we can clearly see that Metrix uses the parades in priority in curative mode, which is enough to solve the constraints in N-k.
+Concerning the violations in N observed in Chapter 4C, Metrix has to perform preventive redispatch, since parades cannot perform in N. We can observe redispatch on the 3rd time step; Metrix chooses to lower the generating unit on SO, increase the one on SE up to its Pmax, and complete it with a slight increase of the production on node N. The cost of redispatching is equal to the required volumes multiplied by their costs.

-In the end, there are no constraints left (this is always the case in mode OPF) and the flow on the monitored structure is reduced to exactly 100MW in N on the 3rd time step.
+At last there are no more constraint violation (as it is always the case in OPF mode) and the flow on the monitored structure is reduced to exactly 100MW in N on the 3rd time step.

 | Result            | T01 | T02 | T03     |
 |:------------------|-----|-----|---------|